In this article, we’re reviewing all iPhones in order from oldest to newest.

 Both phones were launched with the iOS 12 operating system.

-Unlike its more expensive siblings with they OLED displays, this phone had a 6.1-inch “Liquid Retina” IPS LCD display with 1792×828 (326 ppi).
+Unlike its more expensive siblings with their OLED displays, this phone had a 6.1-inch “Liquid Retina” IPS LCD display with 1792×828 (326 ppi).

 It was available in three storage capacities of 64GB, 128GB, and 256GB had 3GB of RAM and a 2.49 GHz hexacore 64-bit CPU.